rubenfiszel/master-thesis/src/rbpf.md

 ### Introduction

-Compared to a plain particle filter, RBPF leverage the linearity of some components of the state by assuming our model gaussian conditionned on a latent variable: Given the attitude $q_t$, our model is linear.
+Compared to a plain particle filter, RBPF leverages the linearity of some components of the state by assuming our model gaussian conditionned on a latent variable: Given the attitude $q_t$, our model is linear.
 This is where RBPF shines: We use particle filtering to estimate our latent variable, the attitude, and we use the optimal kalman filter to estimate the state variable.
 If a plain particle can be seen as the simple average of particle states, then the RBPF can be seen as the "average" of many Gaussians.
 Each particle is an optimal kalman filter conditioned on the particle's latent variable, the attitude.

-Indeed, the benefit of particle filters is that they assume no particular form for the posterior distribution and transformation of the state.
+Indeed, the advantage of particle filters is that they assume no particular form for the posterior distribution and transformation of the state.
 But as the state widens in dimensions, the number of needed particles to keep a good estimation grows exponentially.
-This is a consequence of ["the curse of dimensionality"}(https://en.wikipedia.org/wiki/Curse_of_dimensionality): for each dimension, we would have to consider all additional combinations of state.
-In our context, we have 10 dimensions ($\mathbf{v}$,$\mathbf{p}$,$\mathbf{q}$) and it would be very computationally expensive to simulate a too large number of particles.
+This is a consequence of ["the curse of dimensionality"}(https://en.wikipedia.org/wiki/Curse_of_dimensionality): for each dimension, we would have to consider all additional combination of state components.
+In our context, we have 10 dimensions ($\mathbf{v}$,$\mathbf{p}$,$\mathbf{q}$), which is already large, and it would be computationally expensive to simulate a too large number of particles.

 Kalman filters on the other hand do not suffer from such exponential growth, but as explained previously, they are inadequate for non-linear transformations.
 RBPF is the best of both world by combining a particle filter for the non-linear components of the state (the attitude) as a latent variable, and Kalman filters for the linear components of the state (velocity and position).
 For ease of notation, the linear component of the state will be referred to as the state and designated by $\mathbf{x}$  even though the actual state we are concerned with should include the latent variable $\boldsymbol{\theta}$.